 here execution happens >

-Actually, your motivation is at its peak only twice over your exam prep, i.e., just after you register for your exam and as the test day is getting closer.
-In the middle – when most of studying should happen – your motivation drastically falls.
+Actually, your motivation is at its peak only twice over your exam prep, i.e. just after you register for your exam and as the test day is getting closer.
+In the middle – when most of the studying should happen – your motivation drastically falls.
 This is pure irony, don’t you think?
 That’s why we call this phenomenon motivation smile ...
-We explain it in our post on how to be motivated to study for CFA exam, where you can also learn how to employ both internal and external motivation to build your everyday study routine.
+We explain it in our post on how to be motivated to study for the CFA exam, where you can also learn how to employ both internal and external motivation to build your everyday study routine.

 when 'study' means 'learn' >

 A human brain is designed to forget though it also has a great potential to remember much.
 To wake up this potential you need to take care of your learning curve using the right means.
 Otherwise, your forgetting curve will make you forget even up to 65% of what you studied today by tomorrow evening.
 This is how our brains work.
 Our information retention starts to drastically fall as we don’t use the info.
 There’s more to find out in our post on how to remember what you studied for the CFA exam, which not only promotes the habit of effective learning but also tells you why the Growers are lucky indeed!